I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

 - Birthday gifts for party invites

-- Special occasion expenses (Valentine’s Cards, Bake Sale, School fundraising events)
+- Extraordinary occasion expenses (Valentine’s Cards, Bake Sale, School fundraising events)

 - Glasses and other medical supplies or expenses

 - Goggles, safety vest, safety jacket, water shoes

 These may or may not be covered by personal benefits, work benefits, or OHIP; however, they may not be.
 The good thing is that many medical expenses may be included on your yearly income tax return.

 - Medical Notes, Forms, Missed Appointments (these you can’t budget for as you won’t know if it will happen but keep them in mind when building your emergency savings)